yug49/PersonaForge/README.md

 This way maintaining the iNFTs will not feel like an “extra burden” to add to your daily routine and will also reward you.

 ---
+## Roadmap (Hackathon Wave Plan)

+The evolution of Intelligent NFTs (INFTs) can be visualised in **waves of adoption**, where each wave unlocks more complex and impactful use cases.

+---
 ```mermaid
 flowchart TD